 - The comedy song "All I Want For Christmas Is Jews"

 - In his Hanukkah Song, Adam Sandler lists a whole boatload of famous Jewish folks.

 - Lampshaded hilariously in the Monty Python musical Spamalot, in the number "You Won't Succeed On Broadway (If You Don't Have Any Jews)".
 They succeed after all because Patsy turns out to be Jewish, though he's reluctant to reveal it to heavily armed Christians.
-The joke was changed to "stars" in Glasgow out of fears that Scots just wouldn't get it due to the UK's small Jewish population.
+The joke was changed to "stars" in the UK out of fears that we Brits just wouldn't get it due to the UK's small Jewish population.
 (The title of the song is also changed, to "You Won't Succeed in Showbusiness").

 - In his book Outliers, Malcolm Gladwell claims the predominance of Jewish lawyers in New York City was due to a shift in business culture.
 For decades the Ivy League WASP-dominated law firms wouldn't sully their hands with the "dirty tricks" parts of business law (e.g., hostile takeovers), leaving those cases to the rising Jewish law firms.
 Around the late 1970s, "dirty tricks" became the established culture of big business, and the Jewish firms were poised to take advantage of it while the WASP firms struggled to adapt to the new paradigm.